comsa33/openforticlient-vpn/README.md

 5. Enter your password when prompted (or use a saved password)
 6. The status bar and profile explorer will show the connection status with visual indicators

+### Viewing Connection Logs (New in 1.1.4)

+1. Click the "Output" icon in the Profile Explorer title bar
+2. View detailed connection logs in the Output panel
+3. Connection attempts, status changes, errors, and other events are recorded
+4. Logs include timestamps for better tracking

 ### Saving Passwords

 1. Right-click on a profile in the profile explorer